This article details common problems encountered with the MSMQ Transport and how to resolve them.

 Worker QMId needs to be unique

-Every installation of MSMQ on a Windows machine is represented uniquely by a Queue Manager ID (QMId).
-The QMId is stored as a key in the registry, HKEY_LOCAL_MACHINE\
+Every MSMQ installation on a Windows machine is uniquely identified by a Queue Manager ID (QMId).
+The QMId is stored as a key in the registry, HKEY_LOCAL_MACHINE\.
+MSMQ uses the QMId to determine where to send acknowledgments and replies for incoming messages.

 All the machines must have their own unique QMId.
 If two or more machines share the same QMId, only one of those machines can successfully send and receive messages with MSMQ.
 Which machine works changes in a seemingly random fashion.